eoinkelly/notes/oauth/oauth.md

         * website
         * description
         * logo
+* Focusing on the redirection endpoint:
+    * When does a client need to register a redirect URI?
+        * registration of a redirection endpoint is _required_ for
+            * public clients
+            * confidential clients using the implicit grant type
+        * registration of a redirection endpoint is _optional_ for
+            * confidential clients using the authorization-code grant type
+            * even then the spec recommends all authorization servers require registration
+    * It is allowed for the client to register multiple redirection endpoints
+        * ??? usage example ???
 * examples
     * creating a Facebook app that allows your app (the "client") to access user data protected by facebooks resource servers.